guidoism/escape/inspiration/jonesforth.md

 One interesting consequence of using a linked list is that you can redefine words, and a newer definition of a word overrides an older one.
-This is an important concept in FORTH because it means that any word (even "built-in" or "standard" words) can be overridden with a new definition, either to enhance it, to make it faster or even to disable it.
-However because of the way that FORTH words get compiled, which you'll understand below, words defined using the old definition of a word continue to use the old definition.
+This is an important concept in Forth because it means that any word (even "built-in" or "standard" words) can be overridden with a new definition, either to enhance it, to make it faster or even to disable it.
+However because of the way that Forth words get compiled, which you'll understand below, words defined using the old definition of a word continue to use the old definition.
 Only words defined after the new definition use the new definition.

 ## DIRECT THREADED CODE

-Now we'll get to the really crucial bit in understanding FORTH, so go and get a cup of tea or coffee and settle down.
-It's fair to say that if you don't understand this section, then you won't "get" how FORTH works, and that would be a failure on my part for not explaining it well.
+Now we'll get to the really crucial bit in understanding Forth, so go and get a cup of tea or coffee and settle down.
+It's fair to say that if you don't understand this section, then you won't "get" how Forth works, and that would be a failure on my part for not explaining it well.
 So if after reading this section a few times you don't understand it, please email me (rich@annexia.org).